Manchester Police Athletic League

 Footrace for the Fallen

-16th Annual Footrace for the Fallen Road Race
+19th Annual Footrace for the Fallen Road Race

-Help us celebrate our lost heroes, our wonderful sponsors, and race participants who come together to lift up our community’s at risk youth.
+Help us celebrate our lost heroes, our wonderful sponsors, and race participants who come together to lift up our community’s at-risk youth.

-Race Date: Sunday, October 2, 2022
+Race Date: Sunday, September 28, 2025

 Start: Manchester Police Department